xwmx/nb/README.md

 `nb` uses [Git](https://git-scm.com/) in the background to automatically record changes and sync with a remote repository, if one has been configured.
-`nb` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so notes can be edited in other apps on any device.
+`nb` can also be configured to save notes in a location used by a general purpose syncing utility like Dropbox so they can be edited in other apps on any device.

 `nb` is designed to be portable, future-focused, and vendor independent,